 Moms are impervious to all kinds of challenges.
 Birthing children, dealing with bodily functions, taming toddlers – the list is infinite really.
-But if public speaking is your kryptonite, giving a mother-of-the-bride speech may just be the one thing on Earth that could make you flinch.
+But if public speaking is your kryptonite, giving a perfect mother of the bride speech may just be the one thing on Earth that could make you flinch.

 Well, there’s no way we’re gonna let that happen.
 One of our mottos here (not going to lie, we have a few of them) is “no mom left behind.”